markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 Current Status
 ==============
 Reticulum should currently be considered beta software.
 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
 There will be bugs.
-The API and wire-format can be considered relatively stable at the moment, but could change if warranted.
+The API and wire-format can be considered stable at the moment, but could change if absolutely warranted.

 What does Reticulum Offer?